Skip to main content

 • JSON:API-compliant response headers

-Laravel 13 extends declarative PHP attribute-based configuration across the entire framework.
-On controllers
+Laravel 13 extends declarative configuration via PHP attributes across the framework.
+Applied to controllers

 <?php